gregormach/bcplus/plugins/ledger/README.md

 ### Requirements

-To complete a Bitcoin Cash transactions with a Ledger Nano S, you will need:
+To complete a Bitcoin Cash Plus  transactions with a Ledger Nano S, you will need:

 1. An updated Ledger device - supported by Nano, HW.1, Nano S or Blue
-2. Bitcoin Cash app installed on your Ledger device
+2. Bitcoin Cash Plus  app installed on your Ledger device
-3. "Browser Support" is disabled in the Bitcoin Cash Ledger app (only required for Nano S and/or Blue)
+3. "Browser Support" is disabled in the Bitcoin Cash Plus  Ledger app (only required for Nano S and/or Blue)

 PLEASE NOTE: Ensure that you do not have another application (like Electrum, Bitcoin Core, or any other software) opened on your computer

-(Use the Ledger Manager Chrome application to download and install the Bitcoin Cash app onto your Ledger device)
+(Use the Ledger Manager Chrome application to download and install the Bitcoin Cash Plus  app onto your Ledger device)

 ---